This superb semi-detached cottage is situated in the centre of the small village of Llanarmon Dyffryn Ceiriog, close to the town of Llangollen.

 Completing the accommodation is a bathroom, which is fully tiled and has a shower over the bath.

-Outside is a meadow accessed by a gate from the lane.
+and is accessed by a gate approx 15 yards up the lane.

 There is also the convenience of off road parking for two cars.